Becht, Castle lead LHS boys, Central girls to Cup

 MT.
-JULIET — Lebanon’s Ryan Becht and Wilson Central’s Sarah Castle were individual low medalists and helped their teams win the Wilson County Cup on Monday at Pine Creek.
+JULIET — Lebanon’s Ryan Becht and Wilson Central’s Sarah Castle were individual low medalists and helped their teams win the Wilson County Cup last week at Pine Creek.

 Becht fired a season-low 75 to help the Blue Devils to a 332 team score.
 He was two strokes ahead of Green Hill’s Brice Lamont and six in front of Watertown’s Ryan Conger.
 Green Hill was second with a 338 and Wilson Central third with a 386.